Finally, I am getting everything right on how to make the Japanese sponge cake after many attempts.

 5. Beat the egg whites until it forms stiff peaks

 The egg white should be at room temperature while making the meringue.
-Remove the eggs from the refrigerator and wait for it to return to the room temperature before cracking them.
+Remove the eggs from the refrigerator and wait for them to return to room temperature before cracking them.

-Beat the egg whites with a hand-held mixer at low speed.
-If the room temperature is too low during winter, place the bowl of egg whites on a hot water bath.
-Warm egg whites can trap more air in its structure and expand its volume rapidly during the beating process.
+Beat the egg whites with a hand-held mixer or stand mixer at low speed.
+If the room temperature is too low during winter, place the bowl of egg whites in a hot water bath.
+Warm egg whites can trap more air in their structure and expand their volume rapidly during the beating process.

-- Add 80g of castor sugar or fine sugar into the egg white after fifteen seconds of beating.
+- Add 80g of castor or fine sugar to the egg white after fifteen seconds of beating.

-- Continue beating the egg whites until the volume triple.
-The egg white will change gradually from transparent to pure white, and become thicker.
+- Continue beating the egg whites until the volume triples.
+The egg white will change gradually from transparent to pure white and become thicker.

 - Eventually, the egg whites become so thick that when you switch off the electric beater and turn it upside down, the egg white that sticks onto the beater blade will become so stiff that it will firmly stand without drooping.
-Beat the egg whites until it can form a stiff peak.
+Beat the egg whites until it can form firm peaks.

-Nevertheless, some bakers prefer to beat the egg whites to form a soft peak, which means that the peak will droop a little when you overturn the beater blade.
+Nevertheless, some bakers prefer to beat the egg whites to form a soft peak, meaning the peak will droop a little when you overturn the beater blade.

 How to maintain the best volume for the meringue

-If the meringue forms only until the stage of the soft peak, it will lose volume rather quickly while you start to fold since it is less stable.
-In contrary, meringue that forms stiff peak stage is firmer and need more folding until it can incorporate uniformly with the batter.
-The longer you fold, the batter will deflate more.
+If the meringue forms only until the soft peak stage, it will lose volume quickly when you start to fold since it is less stable.
+On the contrary, meringue that forms a stiff peak stage is firmer and needs more folding until it can be incorporated uniformly with the batter.
+The longer you fold, the more the batter will deflate.

-I will dilute the batter with a quarter of the meringue so that it is easier to mix, then add the diluted batter back to the bulk of the meringue.
+I will dilute the egg yolk mixture with a quarter of the meringue so that it is easier to mix, then add the diluted batter back to the bulk of the meringue.
 Fold the meringue into the batter slowly until it is almost homogenous.

 The batter will deflate beyond the optimum level if you fold the meringue until the batter is homogenous.

-Then I will pour the cake mix into the cake pan.
-The pouring action will finish up the last bit of mixing which will eventually produce a homogenous cake mix in the pan.
+Then, I will pour the egg mixture into the cake pan.
+The pouring action will finish the last bit of mixing, eventually producing a homogenous cake mix in the pan.

-Line the cake pan with a large piece of baking paper enough to cover the sides of the square cake pan.
+Line the cake pan with a large piece of baking paper, enough to cover the sides of the square baking pan.
 Brush the paper with some melted butter.

-Since I am using a cake pan with a detachable base, I have to wrap the exterior of the pan with aluminum foil to avoid the water from the water bath from seeping into the pan.
+Since I am using a cake pan with a detachable base, I have to wrap the pan’s exterior with aluminum foil to prevent the water from the water bath from seeping into the pan.
+Do the same if you use a springform pan.

-After pouring the cake mix into the pan, you will notice there will be some bubbles on the surface.
-These bubbles will create little craters on the surface if you do not get rid of them.
+After pouring the cake mix into the pan, you will notice some bubbles on the surface.
+These bubbles will create little craters on the surface if you do not remove them.
 You can do this by:

 - Gently tap the cake pan a few times to break the large bubbles.